JuliaStats/MixedModels.jl/docs/src/constructors.md

 fit(MixedModel, @formula(reaction ~ 1 + days + (1|subj) + (days|subj)), sleepstudy,
     contrasts = Dict(:days => DummyCoding()))
 ```
+(Notice that the variance component for `days: 1` is estimated as zero, so the correlations for this component are undefined and expressed as `NaN`, not a number.)

 An alternative is to force all the levels of `days` as indicators using `fulldummy` encoding.
 ```@docs